 q.
 Current loop should never be generated around weak-signal circuits or low-frequency circuits.

 r.
 Any signal shouldn't make loop generated.
 If a loop has to be arranged, it should be as small as possible.

 • Trace routing

 a.
 Parallel layout should be carried out on current signals with the same output but opposite directions to eliminate magnetic interference.

 b.
 Discontinuity of printed leads should be reduced at utmost. e.g. lead width shouldn't go through a sudden change with leads' corner to be over 90°.

 c.
 EMI tends to be generated by clock signal lines most and clock signal lines should be close to grounding loop in the process of routing.

 d.
 Bus driver should be next to the bus to be driven.
 When it comes to the wires away from PCBs, drivers should be placed next to connectors.

 e.
 Since signal lines of clock leads, row driver or bus drivers usually carry large transient current, printed leads should be as short as possible.
-For discrete components, requirement can be met as printed lead width reaches approximately 1.5mm.
-For ICs, however, width of printed leads can be in the range from 0.2mm to 1.0mm.
+For discrete components, printed lead width can reach approximately 1.5mm.
+For ICs, however, width of printed leads should between 0.2mm to 1.0mm.

 f.
 Large-area copper foil should be avoided being used around thermal devices or leads with large current flowing through, otherwise issues such as copper foil inflation or falling will possibly be caused if products remain in thermal environment for a long time.
 If large-area copper foil has to be used, it's better to take advantage of grid, which is beneficial to eliminate escaping gas generated due to thermal adhesion between copper foil and substrate.